stonepros/stone/doc/stoneadm/services/snmp-gateway.rst

 ====================

 SNMP_ is still a widely used protocol, to monitor distributed systems and devices across a variety of hardware and software platforms.
-Ceph's SNMP integration focuses on forwarding alerts from it's Prometheus Alertmanager cluster to a gateway daemon.
+Stone's SNMP integration focuses on forwarding alerts from it's Prometheus Alertmanager cluster to a gateway daemon.
 The gateway daemon, transforms the alert into an SNMP Notification and sends it on to a designated SNMP management platform.
 The gateway daemon is from the snmp_notifier_ project, which provides SNMP V2c and V3 support (authentication and encryption).

-Ceph's SNMP gateway service deploys one instance of the gateway by default.
+Stone's SNMP gateway service deploys one instance of the gateway by default.
 You may increase this by providing placement information.
 However, bear in mind that if you enable multiple SNMP gateway daemons, your SNMP management platform will receive multiple notifications for the same event.